hannahkates/global-remittances/README.md

   - :warning: NOTE: This python script also filters which records to include based on the size of the transfer.
 The minimum is currently set to $3000 million, yielding ~30 country nodes.
 The app timed out when more nodes were included.
 - App uses [data.json](https://github.com/hannahkates/global-remittances/blob/master/data/data.json) outputted by the python script.

+## Dependencies
+- d3 v4
+- d3-sankey.
+I copied the sankey code into the repo [copied the code directly into this repo](https://github.com/hannahkates/global-remittances/blob/master/js/sankey.js) because I had trouble finding a stable, secure link to a hosted version online.
+- To implement tooltips, I used d3-tip.js written by Justin Palmer.
+I [copied the code directly into this repo](https://github.com/hannahkates/nyc-water/blob/master/js/d3-tip.js) because I had trouble finding a stable, secure link to a hosted version online.

 ## How to run this application locally
 - Clone repo `git clone https://github.com/hannahkates/global-remittances.git`
 - Run using python dev server `python -m SimpleHTTPServer`